Mousehold Heath: 1810-1914

 During much of the 19th century, the people of Pockthorpe, situated between Norwich's defensive walls and the heath, were relatively free from the control of local factory employers, being able to use Mousehold to graze their animals, and to collect food, fuel and raw materials for brick-making.
 The population of weavers, shop-keepers and labourers (as well as smugglers) was largely left to its own management, as local magistrates and the officials of Norwich Cathedral were more involved in city affairs.
 The people of Pockthorpe even parodied the authorities, for instance in electing their own 'mayor', and founding the Pockthorpe Guild in 1772.
 In 1844, in an attempt to preserve their traditional life, they began a campaign to establish full control over Mousehold Heath, for instance in forcing outsiders to accept a charge for taking materials off the land and making them use Pockthorpe men to do work on the heath.
 The Guild provided a number of benefits for the poor, but discriminated against people living in neighbouring communities.

-The twenty-five year-long campaign failed, even when for a period it was supported by members of Norwich's political class.
-The local population then resorted to behaving badly towards the newly created park, tearing notice boards, fighting and gambling in public, and consorting with the local regiment.
+Norwich council first discussed transforming the upland area of Mousehold Heath into a "People's Park" in 1857, serving a dual purpose of denying access to activities such as boxing matches and gambling while also turning it into an area for leisure deemed civilised.
+This was met with a well organised opposition from Pockthorpe inhabitants.
+Though for a period it was supported by members of Norwich's political class, the 25-year campaign failed, and the park was created.
+The local population then resorted to disrupting the newly created park, tearing notice boards, fighting and gambling in public, and consorting with the local regiment.
+In January 1868, labourer Charles Plum and Pockthorpe mat-maker Samuel Howard were tried by the Norwich magistrates for taking part in a prize fight on the Heath on a Sunday, spectated by "about a hundred of the combatants friends".

 The ownership of the remaining heathland was transferred to the city authorities in 1880, when the Church of England donated the land to the Corporation of Norwich, on the assurance that it prevented "the continuance of trespasses nuisances and unlawful acts" and held the heath "for the advantage of lawful recreation".
 The Pockthorpe committee was defeated, and the people of Pockthorpe, now forced to obey restrictive byelaws, could no longer use any part of the heath to support themselves.
 As a result of this change in the use of the land, the unmanaged part of heath remained ungrazed and it reverted to woodland.

-Despite strong local resistance, the 1884 Mousehold Heath Confirmation Act confirmed a local law establishing a number of 'conservators' to manage the transformation of the remaining part of the heath.
+Despite strong local resistance, the City of Norwich Mousehold Heath Scheme Confirmation Act 1884 (47 & 48 Vict. c. iii) confirmed a management scheme establishing a number of 'conservators' to manage the transformation of the remaining part of the heath.
 The current managers are Norwich City Council and the Mousehold Heath Conservators.

 A review of the Norfolk Volunteers on Mousehold Heath in 1863.